pdhoopr/bitbrew-console/README.md

 This app uses a few pieces of tech worth highlighting:

 - [React](https://reactjs.org/) powers the app.
+- [axios](https://github.com/axios/axios) is used to make HTTP requests.
 - [mobx-state-tree](https://github.com/mobxjs/mobx-state-tree) is used for state management.
+- [Reach Router](https://reach.tech/router) is used for routing.
+- [React Loadable](https://github.com/jamiebuilds/react-loadable) is used for code splitting.
+- [react-modal](http://reactcommunity.org/react-modal/) is used to create accessible modals.
-- [styled-components](https://www.styled-components.com/) are used to write styles.
+- [styled-components](https://www.styled-components.com/) is used to write styles.

 Other noteable tooling includes: